Skip to content

 • Sharp objects: knives, scissors, screwdrivers, nails, sticks, etc. In children, writing instruments such as pencils and pens are an important cause.

-• High-speed projectiles: metal fragments (from grinders or welding), fragments from hammer strikes, concrete chips, glass shards, etc.
+• High-speed projectiles: metal fragments (from grinders or welding), chips from hammering, concrete fragments, glass shards, etc.

-• Blast injuries: A study of ocular trauma from the Beirut port explosion (August 2020) included 39 patients (48 eyes), with open globe injuries in 20.8% and hyphema in 18.8% 2).
-Penetrating injuries are common due to high-speed fragments from explosives entering the eye.
+• Blast injuries: In an ocular trauma study of the Beirut port explosion (August 2020), 39 patients (48 eyes) were included, with open globe injuries in 20.8% and hyphema in 18.8% 2).
+Penetrating injuries are common due to high-velocity fragments entering the eye from explosives.

 • Sports-related: baseball/softball, shuttlecocks, BB pellets, etc.

-Intraocular foreign bodies (IOFB) occur in up to 40% of penetrating injuries.
+Intraocular foreign bodies (IOFB) can complicate penetrating trauma.
 Metal fragments are most common, but wood and glass fragments are also causes.

 • Male sex: The relative risk of ocular trauma is about 5.5 times higher in males than females.